Dynamic Adversarial Resource Allocation: the dDAB Game: Conclusion

 \section{Conclusion}

 In this work, we formulated a dynamic adversarial resource-allocation problem by combining the Colonel Blotto game with ideas from population dynamics on graphs.
-Instead of achieving a desired allocation instantly, we require the resources of each player to traverse through the edges of the graph.
-An efficient reachable-set approach is developed to predict the evolution of the player's states.
-We provide a full characterization of the game by deriving the necessary and sufficient condition (the Q-sets) for either of the player to win the game and the associated strategies to achieve that.
-The efficacy of the proposed approach is verified through numerical simulations.
+Instead of achieving a desired allocation instantly as in traditional Blotto Game formulation, we require that players' resources traverse through the edges of the graph.
+We developed an efficient reachable-set approach to predict the state evolution.
+We fully characterize the game by deriving the necessary and sufficient condition (the Q-sets) for either of the player to win the game, along with the corresponding reactive strategies.
+The efficacy of the proposed approach is verified through numerical simulations and physical experiments on the Robotarium platform.
 Future work will investigate conditions required for the convergence of the Q-prop algorithm, which leads to guaranteed indefinite defense.
 It is also of interest to consider heterogeneous resources as in~\cite{prorok2017impact} and decentralized decision-making via the common-information approach~\cite{guan2023zero}.

 \begin{appendices}